readyready15728/misc/awakemud-notes.md

 Seneca in SW Seattle sells hardware.
 * Ken at the Everett Airport can smuggle you to the Caribbean, where one can find a half-price visa (full price at the Everett Airport itself).
-* There's a guy in the basement of Ebey's who sells visas.
+* There's a guy in the basement of Smith's who sells visas.
 * Glow City is just to the east of where Moonlight Mall is in Redmond (but is apparently very dangerous).
 * Stanley's RGA Emporium in Everett sells gunsmithing and ammunition crafting